lgonzalezrouco/pti/p5_seg/README.md

     python3 --version

-Install with the Python package manager the following packages.
+Depending on your environment, you may need to apply the following steps:

+    sudo add-apt-repository ppa:deadsnakes/ppa
+    sudo apt-get update
+    sudo apt-get install python3.6
+    sudo apt-get install python3-pip

+And to install the packages

-    pip install Flask==0.12.2 requests==2.18.4
+    python3.6 -m pip install Flask==0.12.2 requests==2.18.4

+To run python programms: python3.6 programa.py

-Open the blockchain.zip and test if it runs correctly.
+Open the blockchain.tar.gz and test if it runs correctly (or with python3.6 explicitely)

     python blockchain.py -p 5000